 by: Lisa Keys

-Lisa is the current UCA West Coast Staffing and Event Director and Region Assistant.
-She is the choreographer and competition coach for UCA National Champion Mira Mesa High School (San Diego, CA) and the head cheerleading coach at St. Mary’s High School (Stockton, CA).
+Lisa is the UCA West Coast Staffing and Event Director and Region Assistant.
+She has coached at UC San Diego, San Diego Mesa College and UC Berkeley.
+Currently, she is the head competition coach for the national championship squad at Mira Mesa High School.